tcolgate/tcolgate.github.io/content/blog/newest.md

 The answer lies in a set of techniques called Dimensionality Reduction.
 The key is to convert our time series data from it's initial state, we'll call temporal space, to something called a Feature Space.
-Feature Spaces represent features of the data over time, rather than the specific data samples themselves.
+Feature Spaces represent features of the data, rather than the specific data samples themselves.
 Once converted, we effectively reduce the resolution of the data in the feature space, allowing us to compare the features, rather than the raw data.
-Such, comparisons can be much "fuzzier".
+Such, comparisons can be much "fuzzier" than attempts to search for pattterns of raw data.

 The best known example of a feature-space conversion is the Fourier Transform and its variants (DCTs, and wavelet transforms for example).
 Rather than